Michael Welch, Ph.D.

 PURPOSE OF THE COURSE:

 In the realm of justice studies, the subject of political imprisonment has long been neglected and underdeveloped.
 This course, as an attempt to correct that deficit, sets out to explore the process and consequences of incarceration based on political, ideological, or military affiliation.
-Course content draws on numerous case studies, including: Ireland (North and South), South Africa, and the Southern Cone of Latin America (Argentina, Chile, Paraguay, Uruguay).
-Turning critical attention to the United States, the course also examines controversial tactics aimed at the Black Panther Party.
+Course content draws on numerous case studies, including: Ireland (North and South), South Africa, the Southern Cone of Latin America (Argentina, Chile, Paraguay, Uruguay), and Germany (wartime and postwar).
 Lectures and discussion will also benefit from material in a forthcoming book by Professor Michael Welch titled The Bastille Effect: Sites and Symbols of Political Imprisonment.
 (See also Learning Goals listed below.)